Altitude sickness information.

 Liquid sounds in lungs and very persistent, sometimes watery cough.

-Difficulty breathing (rapid breathing or feeling breathless at rest).
+Rapid breathing or feeling breathless at rest (breathing difficulty).

 Marked blueness of face and lips.